jijames/planner2taskwarrior/README.md

 ## planner2taskwarrior
 A bash script to add planner tasks to taskwarrior.
 Generate plans with planner and automatically add all tasks into taskwarrior.
+Tasks will use the start and due dates calculated in planner.

 ### Usage
 planner2taskwarrior.sh /path/to/planner/file.xml